vgavro/samsung-mdc/README.md

 ```
 Usage: samsung-mdc [OPTIONS] TARGET video_wall_state [VIDEO_WALL_STATE]

-  Get or set the device in video wall state.
+  Get/Set the device in video wall state.
 This will split the primary input
   source into smaller N number of squares and display them instead.

   Note: The device needs to be capable of this operation.
 Usually a primary